Sell a House With Title Problems in Florida

 A quiet title action is a lawsuit that asks the court to declare who owns a property and to eliminate any competing claims.
 In Florida, it's governed by Chapter 65 of the Florida Statutes.
 You file a quiet title action when the chain of title has gaps or disputes that can't be fixed with a simple correction deed.

-The process takes 3 to 6 months in most Florida courts, though contested cases can run longer.
-Attorney fees range from $2,500 to $10,000+ depending on the number of parties who need to be served, whether any of them respond, and whether a default judgment can be entered.
+The process is often measured in months, and contested cases can run longer.
+Attorney fees vary depending on the number of parties who need to be served, whether any of them respond, and whether a default judgment can be entered.
+Ask a Florida real estate attorney for a timeline and fee estimate based on the specific title defect.

 Tax Deed Sales and the 4-Year Title Problem

-Properties purchased at Florida tax deed sales carry a specific title problem that scares off most buyers and lenders.
-Under Florida Statute §197.602, the former owner or any lienholder has 4 years from the date of the tax deed to challenge the sale.
-During that entire window, title insurance is nearly impossible to obtain.
-No title insurance means no conventional financing, which means no regular buyer can close on the property.
+Properties purchased at Florida tax deed sales can carry a specific title problem that scares off many buyers and lenders.
+Under Florida Statute §197.602, the former owner or certain lienholders may have 4 years from the date of the tax deed to challenge the sale.
+During that window, title insurance can be difficult to obtain.
+Without title insurance, conventional financing is often blocked, which limits the pool of buyers who can close.

 The 4-Year Gap